Working with Animations in PowerPoint Library

 IShape shape = slide.Shapes[0] as IShape;

-//Iterate the sequence
+//Access the animation sequence

 ISequence sequence = slide.Timeline.MainSequence;